zoyamasood/ds2002-course/README.md

 Welcome to DS2002 Data Science Systems!

-This repository manages your working environment during this course.
+This repository tracks your working environment during this course.
 Some course material and tools will be distributed in this way so that we all have a common set of tools, scripts, and datasets.

 This requires that you clone and stay current with the **course code respository** and have the appropriate